The Secret in Their Eyes: Plot

-While keeping an eye on the game's attendees in Huracán's stadium, Espósito and Sandóval locate Gómez among the crowd, but a sudden goal causes a hubbub and allows Gómez to flee.
-A chase ensues and Gómez is caught by the stadium's security guards as he invades the pitch.
-Espósito and Menéndez then grill him illegally, and Menéndez makes Gómez confess by calling him physically weak, and attacking his masculinity.
-Gómez is tried and sentenced, but Romano bails him out one month later in order to get revenge on Espósito and hires him as a hitman for the right-wing faction of the Peronist Party.
-Espósito and Menéndez try to reverse it but are stopped by Romano's intervention.
-Espósito informs Morales that his wife's killer will never go to prison.
+While keeping an eye on the game's attendees in Huracán's stadium, Espósito and Sandoval locate Gómez among the crowd, but a sudden goal causes a hubbub and allows Gómez to flee.
+A chase ensues, and Gómez is caught by the stadium's security guards as he invades the pitch.
+Espósito and Irene then grill him illegally, and Irene makes Gómez confess by calling him physically weak and attacking his masculinity.
+Gómez is tried and sentenced, but Romano bails him out one month later to get revenge on Espósito and hires him as a hitman for the right-wing faction of the Peronist Party.
+Espósito and Irene try to reverse it but are stopped by Romano's intervention.
+Espósito informs Ricardo that his wife's killer will never go to prison.

-Weeks later, Sandóval gets in a bar fight, causing Espósito to take him to his flat and fetch his wife.
-They find the door pried open, his pictures flipped over and Sandóval shot dead in his room.
-Espósito soon concludes that Gómez/Romano sent assassins after him, but Sandóval impersonated him to protect his friend.
-Fearing for his life, Espósito goes into hiding for 10 years in Jujuy Province with Menéndez's cousins.
-Espósito returns to Buenos Aires in 1985 to find Gómez missing and Menéndez married with two children.
+Weeks later, Sandoval gets into a bar fight, causing Espósito to take him to his flat and fetch his wife.
+When Espósito and Sandoval's wife return, they find the door pried open, Espósito’s pictures flipped over, and Sandoval shot dead in his room.
+Espósito soon concludes that Romano sent assassins after him, but Sandoval impersonated him to protect his friend.
+Fearing for his life, Espósito goes into hiding for 10 years in Jujuy Province with Irene's cousins.
+Espósito returns to Buenos Aires in 1985 to find Gómez missing and Irene married with two children.

-In 1999, Espósito tries to make sense out of the case and visits Ricardo, who moved in 1975 to an isolated cottage in a rural area of the Buenos Aires Province.
-Ricardo loses control when Espósito asks him how he coped with his wife's death and the unfair end of the investigation since Gómez was never seen again after becoming part of Isabel Perón’s security detail.
+In 1999, Espósito tries to make sense of the case and visits Ricardo, who moved in 1975 to an isolated cottage in a rural area of the Buenos Aires Province.
+Ricardo loses control when Espósito asks him how he coped with his wife's death and the unfair end of the investigation since Gómez was never seen again after becoming part of Isabel Perón's security detail.
 Ricardo tells Espósito that he kidnapped and murdered Gómez years earlier, and Espósito leaves.
-Moments later, however, he remembers Ricardo not wanting an easy death for Gómez decades ago, and Espósito sneaks back to Ricardo’s house, where he finds Ricardo giving food to Gómez, whom he has kept imprisoned for 25 years in complete isolation, without ever talking to him.
+Moments later, however, he remembers Ricardo not wanting an easy death for Gómez decades ago, and Espósito sneaks back to Ricardo's house, where he finds Ricardo giving food to Gómez, whom he has kept imprisoned for 25 years in complete isolation, without ever talking to him.
 Gómez begs Espósito for human contact.
 Ricardo tells Espósito he promised him "a life sentence" as he staggers out.

-Back in Buenos Aires, Espósito visits Sandóval's grave for the first time.
+Back in Buenos Aires, Espósito visits Sandoval's grave for the first time.
 He then goes to Irene's office, ready to confess his love to her, something she was always expecting.
 Smiling, she tells him to close the door.